 Sly Guard Cabin

 Eldorado National Forest is in a not to a remote location and suitable for families with kids.
 600 square feet and sleeps four people with room for more campers to set up tents outside.
-Electricity, water, a wood stove and propane wall heater.
+Electricity, water, a wood stove, and a propane wall heater.